theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

 ### Examples

 {% note info %}
-For examples below (and for all other examples in this domain) NexT uses `hexo-renderer-kramed` renderer with `mathjax` engine.
+For examples below (and for all other examples in this domain) NexT uses `hexo-renderer-marked` renderer with `mathjax` engine.
 {% endnote %}

 {% note danger %}